Posted on May 11 2017

 Check the Buttons and Buttonholes

 It’s all about the little details.
-Many high quality dress shirts come with mother-of-pearl buttons.
+High quality dress shirts come with mother-of-pearl buttons, not the cheap plastic ones that break in half.
 Other high quality buttons are the roma plastic resin button and horn buttons.
 If you look at the stitching that is on the buttons, it should be neat, tight, and straight.
 There should be no fraying in the openings.
 As for the button holes, they should also have tight stitching and clearly defined hole shapes.

 Check the fabric type

 Many high quality shirts are made of 100% cotton and are not made of any polyester-cotton blends.
-Bad quality shirts will fade quickly in the wash, wrinkle quickly, and look loose.
+Bad quality shirts will fade quickly in the wash, wrinkle easily, and look loose.

 Check the pattern consistency

 This is easier to check if the shirt isn’t a solid colour.
 For example, If your shirt has stripes, they should run in the same direction on the left and right sides of the shirt.
 If you look at the split yolk, the lines should also be perfectly connected to each other when extending from one shoulder to the other.
 This shows that attention to detail and care was put into making the shirt.

 Poor quality shirts will have fraying in many different areas including the collar, the seams, the buttons, and many other places as well.
 High quality shirts should have no signs of fraying anywhere.
 The stitches should be tight, smooth, and clean.

 High quality shirts will cost a bit more but will maintain a nice crisp shape when you’re wearing it, feel more breathable, and move well with your body but best of all will they will feel much more comfortable and last a lot longer too.